Lou100/CelsiusToFahrenheit/README.md

 # Introduction

-This CelsiusToFahrenheit App allows the user to convert celsius to fahrenheit. in an easy simplicity way.
+This CelsiusToFahrenheit App allows the user to convert celsius to fahrenheit in an easy simplicity way.

 # Getting Started